E-Waste Recycling Facts and Figures

 - Recycling one million laptop computers can save enough energy to run 3,657 U.S. homes for a year.

-- Cell phones contain very high amount of precious metals such as silver and gold.
+- Cell phones contain a very high amount of precious metals such as silver and gold.
 Americans throw away approximately $60 million worth of silver and gold per year.